Cell phones are turning people everywhere into downward-facing zombies . . .

 The scene: Alexander Graham Bell’s laboratory.
 An exciting new discovery is about to take place.
 In the next room sits Bell’s assistant, a man named Watson, hard at work on Bell’s new invention to transmit sound over wires.
 As Mr. Watson toiled away in the room with the receiver, it suddenly rings - it must be Bell!
 He picked it up, and heard: “Good evening, sir.
 Are you paying too much for your long distance service?”

-“Utility is when you have one telephone, luxury is when you have two, and paradise is when you have none.” -Author Unknown
+“Utility is when you have one telephone, luxury is when you have two, opulence is when you have three - and paradise is when you have none.” -Doug Larson (Douglas Lincoln ‘Doug’ Larson (1926 - 2017))

 The next time you try to call someone and their answering machine or voice mail greets you and asks you to leave a message, have a little fun with them.
 For example, say, “Hello?
 Hello?
 Is anybody there?
 I’m trapped inside your phone.
 It’s cold and dark in here, and I’m hungry and scared.
 I’ve got to get out of here.
 Please, please, help me!”